northern-information/tulpamancer/README.md

 ## How do I use tulpamancer?

-1. Install this script.
+1. Connect norns to wi-fi.
-2. Connect & configure MIDI device #1 to norns.
+2. Install tulpamancer.
-3. Connect norns to wifi.
+3. Connect & configure MIDI device #1 to norns.
 4. Launch tulpamancer.
 5. Press K2 to play.
 Press K3 to kill the static.
 6. Fiddle with the encoders to change tempo, note, and velocity.